issamBoutissante/Electron-with-react/README.md

-I started my journey with electron
+i just combined electron and react and started working on both cuase i want to build a game with them